TL;DR

 Referral programs are a popular choice for coworking spaces and other service-like industries because people trust people they know.

-The work in operator’s favors because:
+The work in operator’s favor because:

 - The customer acquisition cost is lower than other channels